 - if you don’t have a specialist in your company that can continuously track the progress and give feedback to developers (of course you can be this specialist).

 What Is a Time and Material Deal?

 Time&Material is a contract where you pay for the number of working hours multiplied by a previously established daily or hourly rate.
-In the case of Time and Material agreement you pay for the work that was executed and in general you pay less because the software development company doesn’t add any safety premiums.
+In the case of Time and Material agreement you pay for the executed work.
+In general, you pay less because the software development company doesn’t add any safety premiums.

 To sign that kind of agreement with a software house you don’t need to have highly specified requirements.
-Time and Material deal presupposes that the progress in a project is presented to a client systematically.
-It allows you to make flexible decisions about further development.
+Time and Material deal presupposes that a software house presents the progress in a project to a client systematically.
+Therefore, you can make flexible decisions about further development.
 That kind of deal makes you and your app development team focus on delivering the best quality as fast as possible.
-The development is faster, project management is excellently organized, and you start sooner (there’s no need for polishing detailed specifications in advance).
-The model requires transparency from a software development company which means less risk.
+Moreover, the development is faster, project management is excellently organized, and you start sooner (there’s no need for polishing detailed specifications in advance).
+Above all, the model requires transparency from a software development company which means less risk.

 When to Choose Time and Material?

 Time and Material agreement is the best option when you have a general vision of your product’s functionalities, but do not have detailed specifications.
-With Time&Material contract all you need to determine is your basic requirements and functionalities of the product — the details will be elaborated in the next phases.
-This settlement is cost-effective for big projects, when the amount of work is hard to determine or you know in advance that requirements will be changing during the process.
+With Time&Material contract all you need to determine is your basic requirements and functionalities of the product.
+You will elaborate the details in the next phases together.
+This settlement is cost-effective for big projects when the amount of work is hard to determine or you know in advance that requirements will be changing during the process.
 It’s convenient for clients who like to keep track of the progress and give feedback to a software house.